- Far-right rebellion throws House into disarray

-Carta and allies secure a win for small businesses.
+- Carta and allies secure win to assist small businesses with CTA compliance

 Topline